-The DSL Team logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 4.
+The DSL Team logs behaviour and safeguarding issues related to online safety on CPOMS.

 This policy will be reviewed every year by the Senior Leadership Team.
 At every review, the policy will be shared with the governing board.
 The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.